+The department of University Police consists entirely of USCA commissioned police officers.
 The USCA officers have full arrest powers and serve with statewide authority.
 The USCA University Police Department enforces state, county, and campus laws, rules and regulations for the protection and security of persons at and property of the University of South Carolina Aiken, 24 hours per day, and 365 days per year.